 With clinicians who recognize gender differences in heart disease, Parkview Heart Institute has made a commitment to women in our area, providing support and education through unique community events and opportunities.
-To further our dedication to and advocacy for the cause, we are so excited to offer something new for women in our community: The Her Heart Challenge!
+To further our dedication to and advocacy for the cause, we are so excited to offer something special for women in our community: The Her Heart Challenge!

 “This is not a weight loss program,” Leah Felger, program coordinator, Parkview Heart Institute, said.
 “It’s not a 12-step program to quit smoking or to lower your numbers (whatever those may be).
 It’s a program about getting healthy and finding the tools that can help you reach your own goals.
 Now, if your goal is to lose weight, we can help you with that.
 If your goal is to find support, we’re going to do that.
 If your goal is to lower your blood pressure or cholesterol or to quit smoking, we can help with that as well.
 Our goal is to help you understand your own risks for heart disease and help you find ways to decrease those risks to lower your chances of developing heart disease, which remains the No. 1 killer of women in the United States.“